Last Updated on

 This gardener’s hand scrub is perfect for clean soft hands!
 I love getting out in the garden each year but playing in the dirt really does a number on my hands and nails.
 I do try to remember to wear gloves when I work in the garden but sometimes I forget.
 I have a tendency to check for weeds every time I walk by the garden – just because.
 This morning, when I let the ducks and chickens out, I wanted to see which seeds were up in the garden.
-While I was there, I just happened to see a handful of weeds and I couldn’t just leave them there.
-So there I was with no gloves weeding the garden.
+While I was there, I just happened to see a handful of weeds and I couldn’t just leave them.
+So, there I was with no gloves weeding the garden.
 This post contains affiliate links, and I will receive compensation if you make a purchase after clicking on my links.

 Gardener’s Hand Scrub